Polycarbonate 3D printed part example

 Mechanical Properties

-Polycarbonate records Tensile Strength at 57.9 MPa, reinforcing its mechanical properties story.
+Polycarbonate records Tensile Strength, Yield (XZ Axis) at 40 MPa, reinforcing its mechanical properties story.

 Mechanical Properties

-Polycarbonate records Tensile Modulus at 2,250 MPa, reinforcing its mechanical properties story.
+Polycarbonate records Tensile Strength, Yield (ZX Axis) at 30 MPa, reinforcing its mechanical properties story.

 Mechanical Properties

-Polycarbonate records Elongation at Break at 5.0 %, reinforcing its mechanical properties story.
+Polycarbonate records Tensile Strength, Ultimate (XZ Axis) at 57 MPa, reinforcing its mechanical properties story.

 Polycarbonate combines Exceptional impact resistance - superior to standard thermoplastics and High heat deflection temperature up to 143°C for demanding thermal environments to support High-temperature automotive components and Aerospace interior panels and ducting that demand production-ready durability.